yeefongwu/mercury/README.md

 ### 🔹 GET `/generate`

-**Description:** Generate a valid Premium payload based on the provided schema.
+**Description:** Generate a valid Premium payload based on the provided schema.Data will be stored in premiums.json

 **Curl Example:**
 ```bash